oils-for-unix/oils/doc/osh-help-topics.md

 - this should be turned GREEN?
 -->

 This is the online help for the OSH language.
-The help topic links below are divided into groups and sections.
+It underlies the `help` builtin.

 For example, typing `help if` in the shell shows you how to use the `if` statement.
 A link to this same text appears in the [`command`](#command)